Please see our Fixtures list below.

 Shrewsbury Cricket is on Twitter: @ShrSchCricket

 Shrewsbury sets out to be one of the best cricket schools in the country.
-In the summer, our cricketers have the privilege of playing on the fields described by the cricket-writer Sir Neville Cardus as the 'The most beautiful playing fields in the world, spreading and imperceptibly mingling with the pasture land of Shropshire'.
-And in the winter, cricket training was transformed by our truly world class indoor cricket centre when it opened in September 2006.
+In the summer, our cricketers have the privilege of playing on the fields described by the cricket-writer Sir Neville Cardus as '"the most beautiful playing fields in the world, spreading and imperceptibly mingling with the pasture land of Shropshire'" And in the winter, cricket training has been transformed by our truly world class indoor cricket centre, which was opened in September 2006.
 Coaching is provided by teaching staff, the full time cricket professional, visiting English coaches, and a visiting Australian coach who spends his winter based at Shrewsbury.

-The culmination of the 1st XI season is the Silk Trophy, which we are hosting in 2015.
+The culmination of the 1st XI season is the Silk Trophy.
 This highly-coveted trophy is competed for by Shrewsbury, Eton, Oundle and an overseas touring side at the end of each summer term.
-Shrewsbury are the current holders of the Silk Trophy, having won it at Eton in July 2013, and then again at Oundle in July 2014.
+In 2015 Shrewsbury won the Silk Trophy for the third year running - the only school to do so in the 25 years of the competition.

 Old Salopians who have played county cricket include N.E.J.
 Pocock (Hampshire), The Hon.
 T.M.
 Lamb (Middlesex & Northamptonshire), I.J.F.
 Hutchinson (Middlesex) and S.W.K.
 Ellis (Worcestershire).
 Tim Lamb has also been Chief Executive of the ECB and Richard Bevan, former Chairman of the PCA, is also an Old Salopian.
 The most prominent Old Salopian and current professional cricketer is James Taylor (R 2003-2008), who now plays for Nottinghamshire and is captain of the England Lions team.
 James was a prolific batsman in his time at Shrewsbury and started receiving awards almost as soon as he entered the professional world; he was named as Wisden’s Schoolboy Cricketer of the Year for 2008.
 He made his England Test debut when he faced South Africa at Headingley in August 2012.